 - The fare is sometimes cheaper.

 - It may be your only choice, as some travel agency may not book budget airlines, due to lack of commission or high risk of airline bankruptcy.

 - As most people have found out during a snow storm, a hurricane or coronavirus, you cannot reach the airline as a regular consumer.
 You will be either place on hold for a long time, or in some cases, the wait time is so long, that you don't even have an option to wait on the line.
 During the height of the coronavirus pandemic, the average wait time to reach certain airlines was three hours.
-If you had booked through a travel agency, the travel agent would have had their own priority phone line, and they still had to wait for at least an hour.
+If you had booked through a travel agency, your travel agent would be calling on your behalf and try to get your flight changed or your money back.

 - You would have to waste time to do all the research to find out which airline to book with.
-With airlines sneaking in high baggage fees on certain fares, it makes the research even more challenging, as you may wind up paying way more because you book the wrong fare.
+With airlines charging high baggage fees with basic economy or light fares, it makes the research even more challenging.
+You may wind up paying way more for the flight just because of seat or baggage fee.

 What's new traveling in the COVID era?You would need to bring a mask.
 All airlines now require passengers to wear masks.